nus-cs2103-AY2021S1/tp/docs/team/wuzeying.md

   * What it does: Allows users to assign priority of the flashcards.
 Users can sort the flashcards by priority.
   * Justification: This feature allows users to see which concept should be of their priority.
 Hence, easing their process of revision.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands such add and edit.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **New Feature**: Added enter quiz and leave quiz command
   * What it does: Allows users to enter quiz and leave quiz interface
   * Justification: This feature allows users to enter a separate interface where flashcards are removed, quiz questions are shown and interface color scheme changes.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **Bug fix**: Disabled invalid user input for all single word such as `Clear`. `Clear xx` is not supported now.
 (Pull requests [\#160]())